athousanddetails/-Schneiders-Europe-Data_Challenge/README.md

 The countries to focus on are: Spain, UK, Germany, Denmark, Sweden, Hungary, Italy, Poland, and the Netherlands.

 The solution must not only align with Schneider Electric's ethos but also go beyond its current offerings, presenting an unprecedented approach.

+## Approach to the Problem

+The whole idea was to Resample the data in 1H Time Frames, and then interpolate (as per challenge rules) the time frames of a said hour.
+If a full hour frame was missing it was ignored.
+Duplicates were removed, and all NaN information was filled by 0 (as per challenge rules).

+As for processing, we created a new Feature called Label, which is basically the result of the substracion of the Energy Load minus the Green Energy availble at the said time.
+We applied this in a way that the Label result is a number that represents the country with the higher surplus of energy, which is what we want to have as target for prediction.

+We trained the data with an ARIMA model to predict the country with the most surplus of available green energy in the next hour.

+## Conclusions

+The hard and key part was the resampling methodology to unsure the data was ok.
+We are not fond of interpolating or keeping NaN because in this case they don't represent the reality.
+From our point of view the Missing Information should've been discard for the prediction, but those were the rules.
+Other than that it was a very streamlined process and a very enjoyable and challenging problem to solve.